rednblackgames/HyperLap2D-Wiki/_docs/libGDX Runtime/1-getting-started.md

 ### Rendering scene

-Runtime Engine already have all necessary Systems for rendering and basic entities manipulation.
-SceneLoader is a wrapper for all these features.
-This will make rendering very easy, just update ECS Engine.
+The Runtime Engine already has all necessary Systems for rendering and basic entity manipulation. `SceneLoader` is a wrapper for all these features.
+This will make rendering very easy; just update the ECS Engine.

 ```java
 @Override